LuccaHellriegel/ProbLogicClassifier/README.md

-# ProbabilisticFlashcards
+# ProbLogicClassifier

-An experimental demo application for what a pipeline for automatically creating flashcards from a text using probabilistic programming could look like.
+An experimental application for generating propositional logic expressions using probabilistic programming to classify sentences containing definitions.

+Pyro is used for the probabilistic programming and PyQt for the gui.

 ## How To